Table of Contents

 4. Signed application packages must be received by the Graduate School at least 2 weeks before the departure date.

-Faculty and staff with continuing full time appointments may apply for Research and Development (R&D) funds.
-Note: staff members must have an active grant to be eligible to apply.
+Faculty and staff with continuing full time appointments may apply for R&D funds.
+Staff members must have an active grant to be eligible to apply.
+Emeritus faculty may be eligible; see Participation of Emeritus Faculty in Graduate Education and Research.

 The Graduate Dean makes all final decisions regarding the use of R&D funds.
 The Graduate Dean may refer applications to the Graduate School's RPAB for recommendation.